unitycontainer/documentation/tutorials/Annotation/method.md

 In example above attribute [InjectionMethod](xref:Unity.InjectionMethodAttribute) is applied to method `Initialize(...)` and the method will be executed immediately after the object is created.

-## Multiple Method Annotation
+## Multiple Method Invocation

-Unity does not place any restrictions on how many methods of the class to be invoked during initialization.
+Unity does not place any restrictions on how many methods of the class will be invoked during the initialization.
 You could mark any and all methods with the attribute and Unity will execute them all:

 ```cs
 public class Service